Alejogb1/job-board/blog-data/why-is-exports-undefined-in-a-react-rails-application.md

 id: "why-is-exports-undefined-in-a-react-rails-application"
 ---

-Alright, let’s tackle this.
+, let’s tackle this.
 It's a common head-scratcher, and I remember dealing with this specific issue quite a few times early in my career, specifically when we were migrating a legacy Rails app to incorporate more modern javascript practices, particularly leveraging React.
 The appearance of an `undefined exports` error within a React-Rails context often signals a fundamental misunderstanding of how module systems, particularly commonjs and es modules, interact within the Rails asset pipeline and webpack configurations.
 It isn't usually a single, easily identifiable culprit but rather a confluence of factors.

 Essentially, the `exports` variable is typically associated with commonjs module environments.
 Think of it as the mechanism by which you define what a module makes available to other parts of your codebase.
 When a module is processed in a commonjs context, it expects `exports` (and sometimes `module.exports`) to be present, allowing you to essentially “package up” things like functions, objects, or classes for use elsewhere.
 Now, React, especially in more modern setups, leans heavily on ES modules (using `import` and `export` syntax).
 This difference in module formats is a frequent cause for the error you’re seeing.